HuygensING/elaborate4-frontend/README.md

 1. Set the remote-destination in `./config.json` (this is not the same as the elaborate-modules config.json!)
 2. Update the version in package.json
+3. Run `npm run compile`
+4. Add, commit, push to Github
-3. Run 'npm run deploy-test' to simply rsync `./compiled` to the remote destination.
+5. Run `npm run deploy-test` to simply rsync `./compiled` to the remote destination.

 ## Changelog